 Credit monitoring companies provide comprehensive services.
 As a consumer, you get to tailor what reports, notifications, and alerts gets sent to you.
 For example, you can choose to get notifications every time there’s a suspicious purchase on your credit cards.
 Or if you’re applying for a car loan, the company will send you information on the best rates depending on your financial condition.

-One institution worth looking at for credit monitoring services is Credit Sesame; they can help you keep track of your credit each month for free and provide you with insurance for a certain amount in case your identity gets stolen.
+There are many institutions that provide credit monitoring services.
+For example, Credit Sesame can help you keep track of your credit each month for free and provide you with insurance for a certain amount in case your identity gets stolen.

-If all you want to do is monitor your credit, Credit Sesame goes above and beyond by detecting the misuse of your stolen information in various ways.
+You may want to also consider a service that monitors your credit.
 After all, identity theft is not just used to max out a person’s credit cards.
 Anyone can misuse your information for financial gain such as applying for a tax refund or getting a job with your Social Security number.

 It pays to be vigilant, and credit monitoring does that for you.